trevorgokey/besmarts/besmarts-core/python/examples/README.md

 Calculate the MM vibrational frequencies of ethane.
 Also shows how to calculate energies using the pure python implementation versus OpenMM.
 Compares between the SciPy and OpenMM backends for minimization.

+__11. Ab-Initio (valence) chemical perception (AICP) (11_aicp.py)

+Ab-Initio (valence) chemical perception (AICP)

+This is a full valence fit of parameters starting from a base, empty set of parameters.
+The initial parameters are first rapidly expanded by clustering bonds, angles, and torsions based on Hessian projection, followed by a BESMARTS parameter search which will refine the parameters to fit the objective.
+Here we fit on the geometry, gradient, and frequencies of a single molecule.
+The molecule is chemically diverse and has 25 atoms, so it presents a typical challenge in force field design.

+Warning: This is not a quick calculation.
+With 100-200 cores this completed in approximately one day.